Filgueiras/Covid19-World-BR/README.md

 About the folder structure (and a little bit about the data).
 2020/04/09: the data structure of the project is defined, but the information in my machine is structured in a different manner.
 The files path need to be changed before run the codes.
 I will update de the files everyday.
 Brazilian data will be accumulated.
 The world data, don't - you can pick the data in the Johns Hopkins repository.
 Ah, I put a data source from Europe, but didn't work on it (and I don't know if I will, but is good to know other data sources).

+**Note**
+Unfortunately, Brazilian government have changed the files layout after I've published this work (more than once).
+I could't change the codes or upgrade the routines, than this project stopped working for Brazilian files.